BluePixelDev/BluePixelDev/README.md

 - 💻 Unity game dev
 - 🎮 Working on a game.
 - 🏫 IT Student
-- ⌨ Works in Java, C#, Javascript, HTML, CSS.
+- ⌨ Works in C#, Javascript, HTML, CSS.
 - ⚡ Canonically a blue pixel